opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 ## 3. Create Agent
 Agent framework provides several agent types: `flow`, `conversational_flow` and `conversational`.

-We will use `conversational_flow` agent in this tutorial.
+You will use `conversational_flow` agent in this tutorial.

 The agent consists of:
 1. meta info: `name`, `type`, `description`
-2. `app_type`: this is to differentiate different application type
+2. `app_type`: To differentiate different application types
-3. `memory`: this is to store agent execution result, so user can retrieve memory later and continue one conversation.
+3. `memory`: To store user questions and LLM responses as a conversation so an agent can retrieve conversation history from memory and continue the same conversation.
-4. `tools`: define a list of tools to use.
-Agent will run tools sequentially.
+4. `tools`: Define a list of tools to use.
+The agent will run these tools sequentially.
 ```
 POST /_plugins/_ml/agents/_register
 {